JeannotM/DynamicDifficulty/README.md

 #  password: ""
 #  database: "dynamicdifficulty"

-# You can disable DynamicDifficulty in certain worlds if Multiverse is enabled
+# You can disable DynamicDifficulty in certain worlds
 # disabled-worlds:
 # - example_name

-# Calculates the percentage between 2 difficulties so the progression will feel more natural.
-# A better explanation is given underneath the settings explanation tab
-calculate-exact-percentage: true

 difficulty-modifiers:
   type: player # Supported difficulty types: player, world
   randomize: false # randomizes all difficulty settings for everyone (uses the settings at the end of the page)
+  exact-percentage: true # Calculates the percentage between 2 difficulties so the progression will feel more natural
   # Multiplies all the difficulty values by x amount (100 * 2.5 = 250)
   damage-done-by-mobs-multiplier: 1.0
   damage-done-on-mobs-multiplier: 1.0